MEET CHEF HAMM.

 In 1994, I completed my culinary arts degree at JWU and began working in catering and participating in all of the events I could be a part of within the university and community, gaining experience and knowledge of the industry.

-Now 25 years after entering into the industry, I have continued to grow my passion for Culinary Arts and Education.
+Now 29 years after entering into the industry, I have continued to grow my passion for Culinary Arts and Education.
 I taught Culinary Arts at Lee County High School for 12 years then entered the college level of instruction in 2011 with Central Carolina Community College.
-I am now the Executive Director of the Central Carolina Culinary Institute at Central Carolina Community College and the Owner/Executive Chef of Chef Hamm, Inc., which includes Cafe 121, The Suite at 121, and The Venue at 121 and Libations 139.
+I am now the Executive Director of the Central Carolina Culinary Institute at Central Carolina Community College and the Owner/Executive Chef of Chef Hamm, Inc., which includes Cafe 121, Libations 317, and Libations 139.
 These educational programs and restaurants allow me the opportunity to continually grow within the industry and to help inspire others who are passionate for the Culinary and Hospitality Industry.

 I hope you enjoy your visit to chefhamm.com, and I look forward to sharing my stories and culinary experiences with you soon.